bozeklab/histo-miner/README.md

 </details>

-Further details as well as alternative installation methods are available in the README files of each git submodule.
+Further details  are available in the README files of each git submodule.
 These files are:
 - For hovernet submodule: `/src/models/hover_net/README.md`
 - For mmsegmentation submodule: `/src/models/mmsegmentation/README.md`